ChenXiaoman/ding-food/README.md

 ```
 4. Since we encourage you to always use a new branch each time, the branch should be deleted (using GitHub interface) after the PR is merged or declined.
 Don't woory, GitHub uses _soft delete_, we can restore the branch later.
 5. To avoid some merge conflicts and due to many other factors, we ignore the `Pods/` folder.
+6. Whenever you open a PR, please assign it to yourself (or anyone else if appropriate).
+Then, ask someone else to do PR review by assigning him/her as the reviewer.

 ## Setup Global `gitignore`